normcrusher42/Stupid-Commission-Calculator/README.md

 There're probably better ways to do this but with what I can do now, this is an easy solution and I don't intend on designing this for public use as it's probably useless to many but myself.
 This is my first C side-project which I've completed in 2 hours and a half so don't go violating me for anything I did stupid as I did program it stupidly.
-Hoping I get to improve it with time 🤞
+Hoping I find ways to improve it and make it more hooman-friendly with time 🤞

 How to run: